Annual Percentage Rate (APR)

 APR is a useful comparison tool, but it is not the only number that matters.
 It assumes you will keep the loan for its full term, which most borrowers do not.
 If you plan to sell or refinance within a few years, the note rate and total closing costs may be more relevant to your decision.

 Why This Matters: Comparing APR across lenders can help you identify which loan truly costs less over time — but only if you understand what is and is not included in the calculation.
-Ask your loan officer to walk you through both the rate and the APR.
+Both numbers appear on your Loan Estimate.
+Learn how to read your Loan Estimate for a full breakdown.

 Want this applied to your situation?